opus1993/pubrepo/content/authors/gruman/_index.md

 - Visitors
 ---

-My name is Jim Gruman.
-I am an **R** enthusiast currently responsible for Digital Operations Projects at CNH Industrial in the Chicago area.

-I have worked on teams as an engineer and leader for more than 20 years.
-My undergraduate degree was originally in Mechanical Engineering, and I still enjoy working with agricultural product design and validation communities all over the world.

-This vanity web site includes infrequent posts on learning, communicating, and building communities of practice with data analytics.
+This vanity site is my outlet for infrequent posts on building communities of practice in data analytics and machine learning operations topics.
+I am an **R** enthusiast and follow a wonderfully supportive open source community all over the world.
+My day job is with CNH Industrial in the Chicago area.
+This content does not represent the views of my employer in any way.